Armenian political crisis (2020–present): Coup attempts and protests

-On August 26, it was revealed through leaked documents that the government of Belarus despite also being a member of CSTO, not only sent military equipment to Azerbaijan during the 2020 Karabakh war, but also sent Belarusian advisors to Azerbaijan to help upgrade their army, and train its troops to use the new equipment through an intermediary, the private arms firm Tetraedr, with Belarusian army personnel posing as Tetraedr employees.
+In August 26, it was revealed through leaked documents that the government of Belarus despite also being a member of CSTO, not only sent military equipment to Azerbaijan during the 2020 Karabakh war, but also sent Belarusian advisors to Azerbaijan to help upgrade their army, and train its troops to use the new equipment through an intermediary, the private arms firm Tetraedr, with Belarusian army personnel posing as Tetraedr employees.
 Tetraedr had 16 contracts to work with the Azeri military, with two being worth an estimated $13 million, and 6 of them not being signed with the Azeri government, but instead a shell company registered in the British Virgin Islands to circumvent arms trafficking treaties.
 Although the Virgin Islands have a secrecy law on the ownership of companies registered in their territory, these listings would also be leaked, showing the company as being jointly owned by Azeri and Israeli businessmen connected to the Azeri government.